IntersectMBO/cardano-db-sync/Readme.md

 # Cardano DB Sync

+## Purpose

+The purpose of Cardano DB Sync is to follow the Cardano chain and take information from the chain and an internally maintained copy of ledger state.
+Data is then extracted from the chain and inserted into a PostgreSQL database.
+SQL queries can then be written directly against the database schema or as queries embedded in any language with libraries for interacting with an SQL database.

+Examples of what someone would be able to do via an SQL query against a Cardano DB Sync instance fully synced fully synced to a specific network is:

+* Look up any block, transaction, address, stake pool etc on that network, usually be the hash that identifies that item.
+* Look up the balance of any stake address for any Shelley or later epoch.
+* Look up the amount of ADA delegated to each pool for any Shelley or later epoch.

+Example SQL queries are available at [Example Queries][ExampleQueries].

+## Architecture

 The cardano-db-sync component consists of a set of components:

 * `cardano-db` which defines common data types and functions used by any application that needs